Navigating The Lobbyist Spending Site

 - Several times, we at MDN have discovered a lobbyist expenditure reported on behalf of a legislator who had left office one or more years earlier.
 Those reports are included, but it is impossible to tell if the expenditure actually was made on behalf of the legislator who replaced the person in the report or the expenditure actually was for the person named, although since the person had left office no lobbyist expenditure report was required.

 - In even-numbered years, MEC maintains lobbyist expenditure reports for legislators elected to office in November, but who will not take office until January of the next year.
 These reports are not included in MDN's display for public officials since, technically, they are not public officials until they take office.

 - In addition to expenditures made for specific public officials, a lobbyist can list a legislative group as the recipient.
 It can be a committee, caucus or the entire General Assembly.
 Unfortunately, these group reports do not indicate which legislators actually eat the meals or accepted the gifts.
 One year, for example, an out-of-state trip which listed the entire legislature as the group whose travel costs were covered by the lobbyist, only a few lawmakers actually took the trip.

 In 2018, Missouri voters approved the "Clean Missouri" ballot issue that included sever restrictions on lobbyist expenditures.

 Effective 2018, the law imposed a $5 limit on a public official from the receiving a lobbyist expenditure.

 The limit is annually inflation adjusted.
 Also, the limit does not put a limit on the number of seperate expenditures a public officials can receive from a lobbyist.

 Also, the limit does not cover local officals.

-Also, at least for the first have of the year, lobbyist expenditures that were solicited by public officials ceased completely.
+Also, lobbyist expenditures that were solicited by public officials ceased completely.